 Privileged information or ideas obtained through the peer review process must be kept confidential and must not be used for personal advantage.
 Reviewers should not consider materials in which they have conflicts of interest resulting from competitive, collaborative, or other connection with any of the authors, companies, or institutions connected to the material.

-The Editorial Team is responsible for the final decision to accept or reject an article, taking into account the reports from the external referees, the editors, or the members of the Editorial Advisory Board.
+The Editorial Board is responsible for the final decision to accept or reject an article, taking into account the reports from the external referees, the editors, or the members of the Editorial Advisory Board.

 DUTIES OF AUTHORS

 The authors of materials should present an accurate account of the work performed as well as an objective discussion of its significance.
 A paper should contain sufficient details and references to permit others to replicate the work.
 Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.